A hula-hooping English Literature student who spends her time dwelling on her lavender-scented thoughts and then transfers them onto paper.

-“Does the water pollution which is overwhelmingly affecting almost all the agricultural produces in Lebanon affect your organic farming?”
+“Does the water pollution which is overwhelmingly affecting almost all the agricultural produce in Lebanon affect your organic farming?”
 I ask George, who is checking the coldness of the water with his fingers.

 “It’s the perfect time and place to pop this question up,” He responds, grinning.
 “Luckily, we don’t deal with the devastating issue of water pollution since the water source of the Shams farmland is directly from a nearby spring called The Honey Spring.
 There is no cross-contamination with wastewater and sewage.”

-After I express my personal admiration about the project, George thanks me and says, “You know, coexisting with Nature is all what humanity needs.
-Through it, man learns patience, organization, modesty and compassion,” He pauses for a moment of gratitude and continues, “When you try to comprehend the ways of Mother Nature, you understand the reason you exist, where you have come from and where you are eventually going to.
-You realize how your intelligence is so minimal in contrast to that of the Earth, and through doing that you go back to your natural roots, where ego and the sense of superiority over the elementary creations does not exist.”
+After I express my personal admiration for the project, George thanks me and says, “You know, coexisting with Nature is all that humanity needs.
+Through it, man learns patience, organization, modesty, and compassion,” He pauses for a moment of gratitude and continues, “When you try to comprehend the ways of Mother Nature, you understand the reason you exist, where you have come from and where you are eventually going to.
+You realize how your intelligence is so minimal in contrast to that of the Earth, and through doing that, you go back to your natural roots, where ego and the sense of superiority over the elementary creations do not exist.”